iarxm/bpad/index.md

 Green Light for 08/22 Friday for the paddle from Slieve League to Bundoran Quay.

-Suggested timings based on 6am launch
+Summary of key suggested timings based on 6am launch

 | TIME/ETA    | EVENT                 |
 |-------------|-----------------------|